 About the Author:

 James Maher is a fine art, portraiture, and professional photographer.
-He’s published more great tips for photographing New York City in his new book, The New York Photographer’s Travel Guide.
+Maher is the leader of many New York Photography Tours and Workshops.
+He also published more great tips for photographing the city in his new book, The New York Photographer’s Travel Guide.

 Like This Article?